ForgeRock/forgeops/cluster/pulumi/gcp/README.md

 **Stack configuration options**:
 * VPC config
     * ```vpc:enable: <true|false>```
-    Create VPC but if you already have a VPC then you can provide that in the cluster program so set Currently you'll still need to deploy the infra stack.
+    Create VPC.
+But if you already have a VPC created outside of Pulumi then you can provide the VPC ID in the 'gke' program.
-    To disable set ```vpc:enable: "false"``` although please ```NOTE```, currently you'll still need to deploy the infra stack.
+    To disable set ```vpc:enable: "false"```.
+    ```NOTE```: currently you'll still need to deploy the infra stack even if you have a VPC already.
 * Bucket config
     * ```bucket:enable: <true|false>```
     Set to true to create a GCP bucket.
 Defaults to false.